 - Pregnancy Pillow for pain relief - Meiz u shaped pregnancy pillow is designed to replace the needs of multiple bed...

 - Best Maternity Pillow for Sound Sleep - The unique design follows the shape of pregnant moms, which is an over-sized...

-- Multifunctional Cuddle Pillow – The pregnancy down body pillow is quite suitable for side sleeper, back sleeper and...
+- Multifunctional Cuddle Pillow – Our pregnancy pillows are quite suitable for side sleeper, back sleeper and stomach...

 Resembles the shape of the letter U.

 As you can see, each style of total body pillow is named after the letter it resembles.
 Despite both styles being total body pillows, they are both slept in very differently.

 The C-shape is designed to be used in a riding position.
 The base of the C is saddled between your legs while the top of the C is used to rest your head.
 Your back nestles into the curve of the C, which helps relieve pressure placed upon your spine.